 Students may eat in the Moulton Union and Thorne Dining Halls.
-First-Year students are required to have a full board plan, providing 19 meals per week.
+First-Year students are required to have a full Meal Plan, providing 19 meals per week in addition to "Polar Points."
 Students also may use "Polar Points" at Jack Magee's grill, which provides short-order food.
 Bowdoin's Cafe and on-campus Convenience Store are two other venues where food, beverages, and necessities can be purchased.
 In downtown Brunswick there are a variety of reasonably-priced, quality dining establishments, including Chinese, Indian, Italian, Mexican, Thai, seafood, pizza, and fast food.
 Some of the tastiest food establishments downtown Brunswick accept Bowdoin OneCard as well!

 Life at Bowdoin

-Target, Bed Bath and Beyond, Reny's, among other stores, are in the neighboring town of Topsham, which is a short drive or bike ride from campus.
+Target, Bed Bath and Beyond, Reny's, among other stores, are in the neighboring town of Topsham, which is a short drive from campus.
 Topsham is a great place for all of your dorm needs.

 For more extensive shopping, Freeport is a 15 minute drive from Bowdoin.
 Freeport is home to the L.L.
 Bean Flagship Store and Outlet along with many other outlets such as J. Crew, North Face, Patagonia, and Banana Republic.